List of unproduced television projects based on Marvel Comics

 This is a list of unmade and unreleased television projects based on Marvel Comics.
 Some of these productions were, or still are, in development hell.
-Projects that have not provided significant production announcements within at least a year, would be considered in development limbo until further announcements are released.
+Projects that have not provided significant production announcements within at least a year would be considered in development limbo until further announcements are released.
 The following include live-action and animated productions created for television.
 Along with Marvel Comics properties, projects based on their imprints (Icon Comics, Malibu Comics, CrossGen, Star Comics, Razorline, and Epic Comics) are included.

 Live-Action

 Richard Egan's Namor

-In the 1950s, a television series based on the character Namor was planned starring Richard Egan, but it never finished production.
+In the 1950s, a television series based on the character Namor was planned, starring Richard Egan, but it never finished production.

 Sub-Mariner

-In the early 1970s, a different Sub-Mariner television pilot was in development but never finished filming due to the similarity of the short-lived Man from Atlantis series.
+In the early 1970s, a different Namor/Sub-Mariner television pilot was in development, but never finished filming due to the similarity of the short-lived Man from Atlantis series.

 Daredevil and the Black Widow

 In 1975, Angela Bowie secured the TV rights to Daredevil and Black Widow for a duration of one year and planned a TV series based on the two characters.
-Bowie had photographer Terry O'Neill take a series of pictures of herself as Black Widow and actor Ben Carruthers as Daredevil (with wardrobe by Natasha Kornilkoff) to shop the project around to producers, but the project never came to fruition.
+Bowie had photographer Terry O'Neill take a series of pictures of her as Black Widow and actor Ben Carruthers as Daredevil (with wardrobe by Natasha Kornilkoff) to shop the project around to producers, but the project never came to fruition.